 3. Bank of Maharashtra,

 6. Central Bank of India.

-NOTE: Last year, the government had merged Dena Bank and Vijaya Bank with Bank of Baroda, creating the third-largest bank by loans in the country.
+NOTE: In 2019, the government had merged Dena Bank and Vijaya Bank with Bank of Baroda, creating the third-largest bank by loans in the country.

 Impact of PSU Bank Mergers